Blog Image Good Posture 5.png F

 2. Stiffness

-Joint stiffness, especially in the morning, is another common symptom of RA.
-It can make it difficult for patients to move their joints and can last for several hours.
+Joint stiffness, especially in the morning, can make movement difficult and may last for hours.

-RA can cause nerve damage, which can result in numbness and tingling in the hands and feet.
+RA-related nerve damage can cause numbness and tingling in the hands and feet.

 4. Fever

-Some people with RA may experience low-grade fevers that come and go.
+Some RA patients experience low-grade fevers that come and go.

-RA can cause changes in the skin, including rashes and lumps under the skin.
+RA may cause rashes or lumps under the skin.

 Conclusion